Tuna noodle bake is a great way to use up leftover vegetables and avoid food waste.

 This isn’t so much a recipe as a suggestion – it hasn’t been triple-tested and my measurements are never precise.
 Just eye-ball it according to what you have on hand, your personal tastes and how many people you’re feeding.

-2 x packets of instant noodles, each broken into four
+- 2 x packets of instant noodles, each broken into four (discard flavour sachet)

-- Before the veggies are cooked, add the noodles in and cook through.
+- Before the veggies are cooked, add the noodles and cook through.
 Drain.

 - If using onions, heat a frying pan and sauté the onions in a little oil or butter until just tender.
 Add the mushrooms and capsicum and fry for another minute or two until cooked.